BardoQi/Sight/README.md

 * METHOD_NAME

-    -- $key: could be any string; if is the name of source field, you will get the $value argument, otherwise, you shoud call $this->getValue()
+    -- $key: could be any string; if is the name of source field, you will get the $value argument, otherwise, you should call $this->getValue()
     -- $src: must be the name of member method;
     -- $type: METHOD_NAME;
     -- $alias: Must be given if field in join array.